mantrakp04/persistent-text-streaming-perma-auth/README.md

   message.streamId as StreamId // The streamId of the chat to subscribe to!
 );
 ```

+## Design Philosophy

+This component balances HTTP streaming with database persistence to try to
+maximize the benefits of both.
+To understand why this balance is beneficial,
+let's examine each approach in isolation.

+- **HTTP streaming only**: If your app _only_ uses HTTP streaming, then the
+  original browser that made the request will have a great, high-performance
+  streaming experience.
+But if that HTTP connection is lost, if the browser
+  window is reloaded, if other users want to view the same chat, or this
+  users wants to revisit the conversation later, it won't be possible.
+The
+  conversation is only ephemeral because it was never stored on the server.

+- **Database Persistence Only**: If your app _only_ uses database persistence,
+  it's true that the conversation will be available for as long as you want.
+  Additionally, Convex's subscriptions will ensure the chat message is updated
+  as new text chunks are generated.
+However, there are a few downsides: one,
+  the entire chat body needs to be resent every time it is changed, which is a
+  lot redundant bandwidth to push into the database and over the websockets to
+  all connected clients.
+Two, you'll need to make a difficult tradeoff between
+  interactivity and efficiency.
+If you write every single small chunk to the
+  database, this will get quite slow and expensive.
+But if you batch up the chunks
+  into, say, paragraphs, then the user experience will feel laggy.

+This component combines the best of both worlds.
+The original browser that
+makes the request will still have a great, high-performance streaming experience.
+But the chat body is also stored in the database, so it can be accessed by the
+client even after the stream has finished, or by other users, etc.

+## Background

+This component is largely based on the Stack post [AI Chat with HTTP Streaming](https://stack.com/ai-chat-with-http-streaming).

 <!-- END: Include on https://convex.dev/components -->